Railway to Beersheba: Passenger service

 The second service is a low-capacity two-station line from Be'er Sheva North to Dimona.

 In addition, trains using the Ashkelon–Beersheba railway use a section of the railway to Beersheba south of Goral Junction on their way to and from Beersheba.

 Current status and future plans

-Currently in the design phase are plans to electrify the line using 25kV 50Hz AC overhead line, with electrification works expected to start by 2023.
+Currently in the design phase are plans to electrify the line using 25 kV 50 Hz AC overhead line, with electrification works expected to start by 2023.

 In 2012, preliminary design began on extending the line southwards through the Arava, in order to provide both passenger and freight service to the Red Sea port city of Eilat, although no funds have been appropriated for construction (which is estimated to cost the equivalent of several billion US dollars), and with the plan also facing strong opposition from environmental groups.

 In 2004, a southern branch to the Ramat Hovav and Ramat Beka industrial zones was opened, and further extension of this line to reach the Israel Defense Forces' main Training Bases complex near HaNegev Junction is planned.
 Also planned is a new line branching out to Arad, passing nearby the Nevatim Airbase and Kuseife.